 |an indicator that your lender may be taking legal action against you|

 So, the ICB reflects a full picture of your credit history, good and/or bad.

 3. Is my lender allowed to check my credit history?

-When you sign a mortgage or loan application you automatically give your lender permission (consent) to send information about your repayments to a credit reference agency such as ICB, and to seek information about your credit history.
+When you sign a mortgage or loan application, the lender has a legitimate interest in sending information about your repayments to a credit reference agency such as ICB, and to seek information about your credit history.
 If your credit history is poor, a lender is very unlikely to give you a loan even if you have the income to repay it.

 ICB DO NOT decide who should get credit, but the information we provide may help the lender to decide.
 Lending decisions are made by the Financial Institution.

 5. What information do lenders send to the ICB?

 Lenders send information about borrowers who have mortgages, car loans, personal loans, leasing/hire-purchase agreements and credit cards.